KaranBKataria/GDP-Life-Expectancy-Relationship-Data-Vis-and-EDA-/README.md

 -- Issues & Improvements --

 Although the data and logical thinking would suggest a strong positive linear relationship between Life Expectancy & GDP, we have only taken data from 6 countries.
-In order to reinforce our conclusion, we must increase our sample size to determine whether this relationship still holds for additional entities we sample.
+In order to reinforce our conclusion, we must increase our sample size to determine whether this relationship still holds for all additional entities we sample.